 HANDICAP AND RETENTION OF HANDICAP.

-Ingon Manor follows the guidelines given by England Golf for the retention/lapse of handicap published in the 2016 - 2018 C.O.N.G.U.
-Unified Handicapping System.
+Stratford Park Golf Club follows the guidelines given by England Golf for the retention/lapse of handicap published in the 2016 - 2018 C.O.N.G.U.
+Unified Handicapping System and also the CONGU 2018 introduction of new Handicaps up to 54 in Divisions 5 and 6 for both men and women.

 This states that a member is required to submit 3 qualifying scores in each 12 month period from January 1st.(changed in 2017 from March 1st to the calendar year i.e. January 1 to December 31) to maintain a COMPETITION handicap.
 This will be noted by a letter 'c' after their handicap.
 Failure to do this may mean that they are ineligible to play in C.O.N.G.U.
 Competitions.

-From 2014, regardless of the number of qualifying scores returned in the previous year, members in handicap categories 2, 3, 4 and (5) are now able to return up to 10 “SUPPLEMENTARY” scores within the 12 month period from January 1st.
+From 2018, regardless of the number of qualifying scores returned in the previous year, members in all handicap categories are now able to return any number of “SUPPLEMENTARY” scores within the 12 month period from January 1st.
 Supplementary and Away qualifying competitions are accepted as part of the 3 qualifying scores.
-Only one Supplementary Score is allowed per week.
+There is no limit on the number of scores that can be returned each week.

 A handicap not marked with the letter 'c' can still be used for social golf and those competitions for which a competition handicap is not an entry condition.